velikanov/velikanov.github.io/_posts/2017-10-28-GetStartedWithJavaAndSpring-PartII-Data.md

 And this is our almighty Video Crawler that will be called after 60 seconds has passed since last call or at the start of our application.

-Finally we can run our Scheduler application and realise that we have our Video Crawler running.
+Now we can run our Scheduler application and realise that we have our Video Crawler running.

 #### Fetching data